 Administrative law judges serve as independent adjudicators.
 Under the Administrative Procedure Act and the Commission’s Rules of Practice, administrative law judges conduct public hearings in a manner similar to federal bench trials, at locations throughout the United States.
 They preside at and regulate the course of these hearings, which may include setting filing deadlines, issuing subpoenas, holding prehearing conferences, and ruling on motions.
 Following the hearing and consideration of the parties’ post-hearing submissions, the administrative law judge prepares an initial decision setting forth factual findings and legal conclusions and determining whether sanctions are warranted.

-If a respondent fails to file an answer to the order instituting proceedings, appear at a conference or hearing, respond to a dispositive motion, or otherwise defend the proceeding, the administrative law judge may issue an initial decision finding the respondent in default and accepting the allegations as true.
-In certain proceedings, summary disposition, as opposed to a live hearing, may be used to resolve all or some of the issues.
+If a respondent fails to file an answer to the order instituting proceedings, appear at a conference or hearing, respond to a dispositive motion, or otherwise defend the proceeding, the administrative law judge may issue an initial decision finding the respondent in default and accepting the allegations in the order instituting proceedings as true.
+In certain proceedings, summary disposition, a decision based on the written submissions of the parties as opposed to a live hearing, may be used to resolve all or some of the issues.